-In order be able to exploit both Zoom Meetings and Webinars learning activities, you will need:
+In order to be able to exploit both Zoom Meetings and Webinars learning activities, you will need:

-Zoom Meetings are aimed for interactive small group sessions while Zoom Webinars are ideal for large lecture type events with Q&A and without camera for all of the participants.
+Zoom Meetings are aimed for interactive small group sessions while Zoom Webinars are ideal for large lecture-type events with Q&A and without a camera for all of the participants.
 Learn more about the differences between Zoom Meetings and Webinars here.

 If you just wish to use Zoom meetings you can use:

-A free or paid Zoom Account (kindly note that a free Zoom account has several limitations e.g. 40 minutes per meeting)
+One or more free or paid Zoom Accounts (kindly note that a free Zoom account has several limitations e.g. 40 minutes per meeting)

 Installing the Zoom app is pretty straightforward.

-2 Then click on the “Connect to your Zoom account” button
+3 Then click on the “Add account” button.